cycscarlos/cycscarlos/README.md

              project engineer, in the areas of telecommunications (my academic specialization) and electronic security systems; implementing lots of projects in more than 30 industries and corporate companies, some of the likes of Cargill Venezuela, PDVSA, Metro de Caracas, CANTV, Movistar, among many others.
-At parallel (early 2020), I also developed a successful career as a web developer, developing software for web, mobile and servers applications"
+At parallel (since early 2020), I also developed a successful career as a web developer, developing software for web, mobile and servers applications"

 </p>